UConn Huskies take on the Miami Hurricanes in Final 4 - WTOP News

 Houston; Saturday, 8:49 p.m.
 EDT

-BOTTOM LINE: The No. 10 UConn Huskies and No. 16 Miami Hurricanes meet in the NCAA Tournament Final Four.
+BOTTOM LINE: The No. 10 UConn Huskies square off against the No. 16 Miami Hurricanes in the NCAA Tournament Final Four.

-The Huskies have gone 13-7 against Big East opponents, with a 16-1 record in non-conference play.
-UConn is 0-4 in one-possession games.
+The Huskies are 13-7 against Big East opponents and 16-1 in non-conference play.
+UConn ranks fourth in college basketball with 17.6 assists per game led by Andre Jackson averaging 4.7.

-TOP PERFORMERS: Adama Sanogo is scoring 17.1 points per game and averaging 7.5 rebounds for the Huskies.
-Jordan Hawkins is averaging 3.1 made 3-pointers over the last 10 games for UConn.
+TOP PERFORMERS: Jackson is averaging 6.8 points, 6.4 rebounds and 4.7 assists for the Huskies.
+Adama Sanogo is averaging 17.8 points and 8.3 rebounds while shooting 65.5% over the past 10 games for UConn.

-Isaiah Wong is averaging 16.2 points and 3.2 assists for the Hurricanes.
-Jordan Miller is averaging 16.4 points and 6.8 rebounds over the past 10 games for Miami (FL).
+Nijel Pack is shooting 40.2% from beyond the arc with 2.5 made 3-pointers per game for the Hurricanes, while averaging 13.8 points.
+Isaiah Wong is shooting 44.6% and averaging 16.8 points over the last 10 games for Miami (FL).

 LAST 10 GAMES: Huskies: 9-1, averaging 80.9 points, 36.6 rebounds, 19.2 assists, 5.4 steals and 4.9 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 64.6 points per game.